mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/ic1.png
    :width: 8cm

-The `chip2121` keyword specifies a block with two pins on the left, one on the bottom, two on the right, and one at the top.
+In this example, the `chip2121` keyword specifies a block with two pins on the left, one on the bottom, two on the right, and one at the top.
 The pins are enumerated anti-clockwise from top-left.
 If a pin name has an underscore, it is not labelled.
 A connection to a pin is prefixed by the name of the chip, for example, `U1.PIO1`.

 The supported chips are:
  - `chip2121`